vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab5-QnA/02-QnAMaker_Setup.md

 1. On the publish page, click **Publish**.
 Once the service is published, click the **Create Bot** button on the success page

+1. If prompted, login as the account tied to your lab resource group.

 1. On the bot service creation page, fix any naming errors, then click **Create**.

 > **Note**  Recent change in Azure requires dashes ("-") be removed from some resource names